aa2il/pyKeyer/README.md

 6) To run pyKeyer, we need to preface with "python" so it doesn't run in the default system environment:
    - cd ~/Python/pyKeyer
+   - conda activate aa2il
    - python pyKeyer.py

-99) Known issues using this:
+99) Known issues using this (as of July 2023):
    - Fonts look awful - probably need to install these also
    - Looks like it is pulling something(s) out of Python/data
      - need to make sure these are available